Create custom layouts within Bullseye to allow different user roles to view and edit different sets of location information.

 Before you can configure a layout, you must name it and select the type of layout.
 Currently, only the Location Detail page is available to customize.

 Click Save & Continue.
-Next, you’ll be able to choose whether to require at least one value in any Categories, Territories, or SEO fields, and what roles will use this layout:
+Next, you’ll be able to choose what order tabs should appear on the Location Details page, whether to require at least one value in any Categories, Territories, or SEO fields, and what roles will use this layout:

 Click Save & Continue